TNRC Original Research

 Malawi, Uganda and Peru

-The Basel Institute on Governance is leveraging its considerable experience working on the nexus of corruption and IWT, particularly its hands-on relationships with wildlife management and anti-corruption authorities, to deliver a multi-year research initiative focused on corruption risks in the investigation and prosecution of wildlife crime.
+The Basel Institute on Governance leveraged its considerable experience working on the nexus of corruption and IWT, particularly its hands-on relationships with wildlife management and anti-corruption authorities, to deliver a multi-year research initiative focused on corruption risks in the investigation and prosecution of wildlife crime.
 The first phase of work involved field research to map corruption risks in the prosecution chains in Peru, Malawi and Uganda and to develop recommendations for partners in those countries.
 Further research examined how strengthening internal controls can help to prevent corruption behind natural resource crimes.

 How political economy analysis can support corruption risk assessments to strengthen law enforcement against wildlife crimes